e266cfd65ad46a67fc54b0efd38e40dd/Purple-theme/readme.md

 Skytp ~ Kinda same thing as leap but a little differnt

 Longjump ~ uses velcoity no longer cframe aka less flags

+Infinitefly ~ heat seeker bpyass toggle 40 speed

+Seped ~ rewrote some of it

  # Render